GebratenesOmelett/GebratenesOmelett/README.md

 • 👀 I’m interested in programming 💻, books 📚 and music 🎵

-• 🌱 I’m currently learning Python 🐍 and Machine Learning 👨
+• 🌱 I’m currently learning Java

-• 🔍 I’m currently looking for an internship in Machine Learning Company 🏢
+• 🔍 I’m currently looking for an internship in Java Company 🏢

 • 📫 How to reach me? via email - aleksy.b505@gmail.com or discord - Bread#5916